Minh Hằng: Photo leaking scandal

-On April 1, 2009, plenty forums and websites published many news regarding her photo leaking, along with many photos capturing Minh Hang in sexy pose.
+On April 1, 2009, plenty forums and websites published many news regarding her photo leaking, along with many photos capturing Minh Hang in a sexy pose.
 Although the face of the girl was covered, it was easy to detect that was Minh Hang.
-Shortly after, she made an official statement and admitted it was her, at the same time she denied the accusation of taking nude photo, explaining that she took these photos since she had received 20th birthday gift from her mom instead.
+Shortly after, she made an official statement and admitted it was her, at the same time she denied the accusation of taking nude photo, explaining that she took these photos since she had received her 20th birthday gift from her mom instead.
 Regarding the reason of the leaking, she said that in Christmas of 2008, there was a robbery at Thiên Thi Entertainment of which her personal laptop was stolen (with two cameras).
 She had also talked about the robbery during an interview previously.

-After several days of investigation, the person who posted the photos was discovered, who was teenager born in 1991 and being a member of gamevn.com under the username "MapleKhoa", which was also the first website posting the photo.
+After several days of investigation, the person who posted the photos was discovered to be a teenager born in 1991 and a member of gamevn.com under the username "MapleKhoa", which was also the first website to post the photo.
 Answering the question regarding his action, he explained that he had found these photos from foreign forum accusing that was Minh Hang.
 Carelessly thinking it was just a harmless joke, at the same time receiving support from other members, he decided to post the photo on March 28, 2009, even attaching eye-catching description such as "this is just the beginning, there are more nude photos and 10 minute clip coming soon".
 He extremely regretted and was not thoughtful enough to realize his joke was that serious.
 On April 3, 2009, Minh Hang's spokesperson had a talk with the police and involved individuals regarding this incident.